srinivasadeepashree/CloudComputingITCS-6190_Assignment-1/README.md

 - **DB not ready:** The app retries connecting multiple times; ensure the database container is healthy.
 - **Port conflicts:** Verify port 5432 is free or change PostgreSQL port in the Compose file.
 - **Permission issues:** Ensure the `out/` directory has write permissions for the app container.
+- **Docker daemon not running:** Make sure Docker Desktop is running and has enough allocated resources.

 ## Cleaning Up